New York's 98th State Assembly district

 New York's 98th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican Assemblyman Karl Brabenec since 2014.

 Geography

+2020s

+District 98 consists of parts of Orange County and Rockland County.
+It consists of Port Jervis, and the towns of Deerpark, Johnson, Greenville, Mount Hope, Wawayanda, Minisink, Slate Hill, Warwick, Tuxedo and portions of Ramapo such as Suffern and Montebello.

+The district overlaps (partially) with New York's 17th and 18th congressional districts, as well as the 38th and 42nd districts of the New York State Senate.

+2010s

 District 98 consists of parts of Orange County and Rockland County.
 It consists of Port Jervis, and the towns of Palm Tree, Deerpark, Greenville, Minisink, Warwick, Monroe, Tuxedo, and portions of Ramapo.